 My husband and I first bonded over food.
 We spent a lot of time and money cooking at home and visiting fine eateries.
 A big fear of his was that we no longer would have that part of life in common.
 Could we still be a couple if we didn’t enjoy cheese together?
 We found it soothing at that point in our relationship to focus on other things to do.
 Instead of going on dine-out dates when we had a chance, we subscribed to a local theatre.
 Next on my list is bowling.
 Go for a walk in the park!

 Don’t be stubborn about it.
 Learn lots from reputable sources.
-This Minimalist Vegan article will get you started, but, especially with the health of your children at stake, you’ll need to dig deeper.
+But, especially with the health of your children at stake, you’ll need to dig deeper.
 Reading the book Becoming Vegan is a great place to start.
 Dr. Greger’s nutritionfacts.org has the answer to every odd question.
 Dreena Burton’s Plant Powered Families is a great cookbook with tasty, easy-to-cook, kid-approved dishes that include nutrient-packed ingredients.

 Stick with classic dishes that you already know how to prepare: soups, stews, curries, stir-frys, burgers (using veggie patties), loaded potatoes with beans, and so forth.
-This post contains a great round up!
-Choose whole foods and fresh seasonal produce, and make them shine with the addition of one of the Minimalist Vegan’s best sauces.
+Choose whole foods and fresh seasonal produce, and make them shine with the addition of one of a great sauce.

 You didn’t sign up to provide restaurant-grade omnivore dishes.
 Start with the vegan dish and then let them add the animal ingredient on the side if they insist.
 You’d probably prefer if they did it themselves but I understand it doesn’t always feel possible.
 Small steps are better than staying stuck.
 Bulk-cooking the meat will prevent your house from smelling awful every day.
 If you are the one cooking it all, consider subtly reducing the meat portion over time and increasing vegetables proportionally.

-There is probably a Facebook or Meetup group for your vegans in your city, and if you are lucky even a sub-group for parents.
-My area has regular gatherings, which is a great way for kids to normalize their vegan experience.
+There is probably a Facebook or Meetup group for your vegans in your city, and if you are lucky, even a sub-group for parents.
+My area has regular gatherings, which is an excellent way for kids to normalise their vegan experience.
 Finding your tribe will help you get to know local resources even better.

 On online vegan parenting groups, every single question has been asked… many times.
 Unfortunately, the crowd’s answers can sometimes be harsh for no reason.
 How discouraging!
 Use the search function to avoid unnecessary hurt feelings and consult a health professional such as a dietitian, nutritionist or vegan-friendly doctor instead of asking for nutritional advice online.
 Some do Skype consults!